absolutebit/provably-fair/README.md

 - Insert "Secret Server Seed" into $server_seed
 - Insert "Client Seed" into $client_seed
 - Run PHP script
-- Check that "Hashed Server Seed" matches the one shown before the game starts
+- Check that "Hashed Server Seed" matches the one shown before the game started
 - Check that "Answer Key" matches the one shown after game ended